The Industrial Revolution Changed Footwear

 It was not until 1917 that the word 'sneaker' came into use by advertising, the term coined because they were noiseless in comparison to leather shoes.

-Charles H. Taylor, a well known basketball player, liked Converse's sneaker so much, that he became involved in the marketing and promotion of the shoes.
+Charles H. Taylor, a well-known basketball player, liked Converse sneakers so much, that he became involved in the marketing and promotion of the shoes.
 In 1923, his name appeared on the shoe's ankle.
 People nicknamed the popular athletic shoe Chucks, after Taylor, a style that is widely popular today.

 For most of the 19th century, shoes came in black, brown, white, and tan.
-But in the 1920s, what with shorter skirts and highly visible shoes, evening footwear was produced in colors, though the old colors were a mainstay for day wear.
+But in the 1920s, what with shorter skirts and highly visible shoes, evening footwear was produced in colors, though the old, neutral colors were a mainstay for day wear.

 As hemlines rose during and after World War I, the gap between the boot top and skirt appeared unsightly, and women began to wear Mary Janes with low, curved heels.

-Bathing shoes began to bare more of the instep and in the late 1920s low heeled sandals were worn with beach pajamas.
+Bathing shoes began to expose more of the instep, and in the late 1920s low heeled sandals were worn with beach pajamas.

-Despite the Great Depression, a shoe fashion explosion took place in the 1930s, with spectator pumps, oxfords, and brogues.
+Despite the Great Depression, a shoe fashion explosion took place in the 1930s, with spectator pumps, oxfords, and brogues coming into vogue.
 Sandals, worn in ancient times, had slipped out of fashion for over a thousand years because they were thought to be immodest.
 But, the 1930s saw the return of the sandal.
-Platform types shoes were revived with cork soled wedgies.
+Platform types of shoes were revived with cork-soled wedgies.
 High heels bared the instep in cute little shoes made of leather or silk.

 Sight changes in women's dress shoes included taller heels and the revival of the Italian heel or stiletto, popular into the late 1950s.